How to Make Pumpkin Seeds at Home

-Roasted pumpkin seeds are a nutritious and tasty treat.
-They’re also incredibly easy to make at home.
-This recipe uses pumpkin seeds from a pumpkin, though it can be adapted for store-bought pumpkin seeds as well.
+Roasted pumpkin seeds are such a yummy, nutrient dense snack.
+This dietitian‘s fave way to eat them?
+Probably my Sriracha-roasted pumpkin seeds.
+Pumpkin seeds are also incredibly easy to make at home.
+This recipe uses pumpkin seeds from a pumpkin, though it can be adapted for store-bought pumpkin seeds (pepitas) as well.

 - a bunch of seeds from a pumpkin